-Dell Children’s Medical Center hosted a ribbon-cutting ceremony this morning, Tuesday June 25, 2019, to celebrate the opening of its new pediatric cardiac care unit, a part of UT Health Austin’s Texas Center for Pediatric and Congenital Heart Disease.
+Dell Children’s Medical Center hosted a ribbon-cutting ceremony this morning, Tuesday June 25, 2019, to celebrate the opening of its new pediatric cardiac care unit, the Texas Center for Pediatric and Congenital Heart Disease, in partnership with UT Health Austin.
 The 24-bed inpatient unit includes state-of-the-art technology and will be the first and only dedicated pediatric cardiac care unit in Central Texas.
 As a result, more infants, children, adolescents and adults diagnosed with congenital and acquired heart conditions will be able to receive the most advanced care close to home.

 The Texas Center for Pediatric and Congenital Heart Disease is a focused pediatric and congenital heart program leveraging the power of the partnership between Dell Children’s, Dell Medical School at The University of Texas at Austin and UT Health Austin, the clinical practice of Dell Med.